manuelcasanova/mapbox_practice/README.md

 Search user rides fix and by name

-Admin rides/runs, be able to search by ride/run ID as an admin
+Admin rides/runs, be able to search by ride/run ID as an admin:

+DONE on
+Admin - rides
+Admin - runs

+PENDING on

+Public -rides
+Public -runs
+User -rides
+User -runs

+Or, in the last four just not show the id option.

 Search users (no muted)